kuttaineh/ztt/README.md

 Save and close.

 * Open Terminal.
-* Type, or: copy and paste each line, one at a time, into the open Terminal window — making sure to type the [return] key at the conclusion of each line.
+* Type, or: copy and paste each of the following two command lines, one at a time, into the open Terminal window — making sure to type the [return] key at the conclusion of each line.
 ```
 echo "bash Downloads/ztt-master/ztt.bash">ztt
 ```